Supporting Arts and Creativity Across the Orana

 Narromine Elder, Ruth Carney is an advocate for community and heritage, integral in formalising a partnership with Narromine Council and the Ngarru Mayin Corporation for the development of the Narromine Museum.
 In partnership with Narromine Historical Society, Narromine Museum operated from 2011-2018.
 Working alongside Orana Arts on various projects, Aunty Ruth Carney, with her late husband Uncle Dick, supported Orana Arts’ initiative Staging Stories - a storytelling workshop initiative for Aboriginal youth.
 Their life story inspired the Orana Arts team, in 2016 the stage production, A Little Piece of Heaven was developed.
 It was directed by John Harvey, whose vision was to see the two Elders perform and share their life in a contemporary setting, creating a regional theatre production written, performed, and directed by First Nations people.
 The production toured regionally to sold out shows in NSW, and was one of the most successful events at the 2019 Yirramboi Festival in Melbourne.

-Our values are to be
+Our values are to be:

 BOLD.
 REAL.
 PASSIONATE.
 COLLABORATIVE.
 EXCELLENT.